ar-sayeem/python-tools/jpg-to-png/README.md

-# JPG to PNG Converter
+# JPG to PNG Batch Converter

-This is a Python tool for converting images from JPG to PNG format in batch.
-Simply place your JPG images in an input folder, and the tool will process and save the converted PNG images in a specified output folder.
-This tool uses the `Pillow` library for image processing, making it reliable and efficient.
+A simple Python tool designed for batch conversion of JPG images to PNG format.
+With this tool, you can specify an input folder containing JPG images, and the tool will save the converted PNG images in a designated output folder.
+The tool uses the `Pillow` library to ensure high-quality image processing.

 ## Features
-- **Batch Processing**: Converts multiple JPG images from an input folder to PNG format in a single run.
+- **Batch Conversion**: Quickly converts multiple JPG images to PNG format in one run.
-- **Customizable Folders**: Allows you to specify both the input folder for JPG images and the output folder for converted PNG images.
+- **Custom Folder Paths**: Allows users to specify both input and output folder paths for flexibility.
-- **Image Quality**: Maintains image quality during the conversion process with the powerful `Pillow` library.
+- **Preserves Image Quality**: Processes images with `Pillow`, retaining quality and accuracy.

-## Required Modules
+## Prerequisites
+- **Python** (version 3.6 or higher)
-- `Pillow` (Python Imaging Library)
+- **Pillow** (Python Imaging Library for image processing)

 ## Installation
-Make sure you have Python installed, then install the required `Pillow` library:
+To get started, install the `Pillow` library by running:

 ```bash
 pip install Pillow